holstegelab/short_read_analyzing_pipeline_Snakemake/Stat_files_description.md

 - **dist_chrx**, **dist_chrx_ratio**: Distance metric and ratio for X chromosome coverage.
 - **dist_chry**, **dist_chry_ratio**: Distance metric and ratio for Y chromosome coverage.

+### Coverage metrics (`{cohort}.coverage.hdf5`)
+This file contains coverage metrics for the study samples.
+The data is stored in HDF5 format for efficient storage and retrieval.